martin-obs/OVERLAP_PROBE_EPROFILE/README.md

 Step 1
 ------
-Command line entry point is:
+Command line entry point top process E-Profile CHM15k L1 files is:

 L1_CHM15k_daily -i data file or data directory -c config file -f reference overlap -o output file

 Alternatively 'process_L1_example.py' shows how the entry point module can be imported and called from a python script.

+If a directory is passes instead of a single file name, all L1 files in that directory will be processed

 One year of L1 files will take around 5 hours to process and the results will be a csv file for each day for which at least one successful overlap sample was found.

 Step2
 ------
-Users should then use "run_temp_model_build.py" as the basis for a wrapper script to select the directory and date range for the csv files resulting from step 1 they wish to use in calculating a temperature model.
-The result is a netCDF file containg the temperature model, the reference overlap function used, and associated meta data.
+Command line entry point to build a temperature model using the results from step 1 is:

+CHM15k_temperature_model -s start_date -e end_date -f reference_overlap -i path_to_csvs -c config_file -o output_directory -p plot -w write_to_file

+Alternatively 'make_temperature_model_example.py' shows how the entry point module can be imported and called from a python script.

+The result is a netCDF file containg the temperature model (for the latest optical module only)